exelix11/dvr-patches/readme.md

 - As a nice bonus, the function games use to load an overlay image is stubbed

 ### Didn't you say this wouldn't work without patching games ?
 I did.
-Turns out my assumption was based on a rather unfortunate selection of games while in fact most seem to work just fine without patching.
+Turns out I probably made a mistake during my initial testing while in fact most games seem to work just fine without patching. \

-Some may require additional patches and for those i'll be hosting them here.
+That said, some games may have memory issues and require additional patches, in that case i'm fine with hosting them here if anyone is willing to PR them (.ips format only)